WARNING: This story contains material some viewers may find disturbing due to its graphic content. Reader discretion is advised.

 WATCH: Multiple Virginia teachers arrested on child sex charges expose screening failures

-The defense argued that Janeway was influenced by a person she was chatting with named Christian.
+The defense told the court that Janeway was influenced by a person she was talking to named Christian.
 Attorneys highlighted her lack of prior criminal history, describing her as a "model citizen."

 This is a developing story.
 Email the CBS 6 Newsroom if you have additional information to share.